BDehapiot/Template-Repo_Python/utils/README_installation.md

 ### Start and setup Spyder IDE:

-9) Start Spyder IDE using the following command:
+9) Start Spyder using the following command:
     ```bash
     spyder
     ```

-10) Create a new Spyder project associated to the downloaded GitHub repository
+10) Create a new Spyder project
     - Click the `Projects` tab and select `New Project...`
-    - Select `Existing directory` and click the folder icon
+    - Choose `Existing directory`
-    - Point toward the downloaded GitHub repository
+    - Select the GitHub repository using the folder icon
-    - Click the Create button
+    - Click the `Create` button

+    Note: If you change Spyder

 </details>